-(Washington, DC) – Today, Congresswoman Annie Kuster (NH-02) helped introduce the Protecting Our Democracy Act, legislation to establish a bipartisan independent commission to investigate foreign interference in the 2016 elections.
-The legislation comes as the U.S.
+(Washington, DC) – Today, Congresswoman Annie Kuster (NH-02) helped introduce legislation to create a commission to evaluate and review federal regulations.

 In The News